-Here at JUST Lincolnshire we have begun to give workshops to primary schools in order to enlighten children about the importance of equality.
-Since the age in which you are responsible for your own crimes is 10, JUST Lincolnshire feel it is important to make children aware of how their actions may impact on themselves and others in a negative manner.
+Here at JUST Lincolnshire, we have begun to give workshops to primary schools in order to enlighten children about the importance of equality.
+Since the age in which you are responsible for your own crimes is 10, JUST Lincolnshire feels it is important to make children aware of how their actions may impact on themselves and others in a negative manner.

 In September 2016, Mandy & Sue went to William Alvey Primary School in Sleaford to do some awareness sessions with 75 children aged 9, 10 and 11.

 They were fun and informative workshops where children were able to actively understand what it was like to have a disability.
 The children were asked to describe in words or by drawing pictures what a ‘friend’ might look like in an outline of a person given to them, but they were asked to wear glasses that distort vision and oven gloves worn on their non-dominant hand.
 This gave them an idea of what it might be like to live with a disability for a very short time which then led onto discussions about what might make us different and how important it is to treat everyone equally and to be aware of how actions and words can affect us and how inappropriate behaviour left unchallenged may lead to hate crime.